 “We’re also gearing up for the Terminal Flight Data Manager, which will improve controllers’ situational awareness.
 We’ll begin rolling out those capabilities in 2020,” he said.

-As for the workforce shortage, Elwell pointed to a nearly 30 percent increase in pilots holding active airman certificates since the early 1980s and concerns that “our technical workforce is aging at the same time our pipeline is running dry.”
+As for the workforce shortage, Elwell pointed to a nearly 30 percent decrease in pilots holding active airman certificates since the early 1980s and concerns that “our technical workforce is aging at the same time our pipeline is running dry.”

 Aviation is competing with Silicon Valley for talent, he said, “and we’re losing…If we don’t turn this around, and I mean soon, we’re going to have empty flight decks.
 Not unmanned—empty. “